 Until 1996, the burial site of Casimir Pulaski was undetermined and subject to debate among scholars.
-Various articles, in print and online, still incorrectly state that Pulaski was buried at sea.
-The Wasp was docked at Bonaventure Plantation (now Bonaventure Cemetery) in Thunderbolt, Georgia, where d’Estaing had organized a field hospital and had headquartered his artillery base.
+Various articles, in print and online, still outdatedly claim that Pulaski was buried at sea.
+The Wasp, captained by Samuel Bulfinch, was a private merchant ship owned by Joseph Atkinson of Charleston.
+At the time of the docked at Bonaventure Plantation (now Bonaventure Cemetery) in Thunderbolt, Georgia, where d’Estaing had organized a field hospital and had headquartered his artillery base.
 It was employed to transport French artillery guns and the wounded back to Charleston following the unsuccessful siege on Savannah.
 Pulaski was one of the last wounded to be transported onto the at-capacity Wasp.
+23

-The captain of the Wasp, Samuel Bullfinch, and other witnesses stated that a mortally wounded Pulaski was transferred from the Wasp to Greenwich Plantation, across the road from Bonaventure.
-According to these witnesses, he died at Greenwich and was buried there.
-He may also have died on board ship before it set sail, with his body being transferred to Greenwich.
-In any event, the personal papers of ship purser Eleazar Phillips, a carpenter by trade, prove that Phillips built the pine coffin in which Pulaski was buried16.
+Bullfinch and other witnesses stated that suffering from gangrene, a mortally wounded Pulaski was transferred from the Wasp to Greenwich Plantation, across the road from Bonaventure.
+According to them, he died at Greenwich and was buried there.
+Other accounts say died on board ship before it set sail, with his body being transferred to Greenwich.
+In any event, ship purser Eleazar Phillips, a carpenter by trade, stated in his personal papers that he built the pine coffin in which Pulaski was buried.
+24

-Greenwich Plantation was home to Jane Bowen, widow of Samuel Bowen, their four children, her brother, and servants and slaves.
-Vice-Admiral D’Estaing preferred her property to that of Bonaventure and had his own tent erected on her land.
+Greenwich Plantation was home to Jane Bowen, the widow of Samuel Bowen, as well as their four children, her brother, servants, and slaves.
+Vice-Admiral D’Estaing preferred her property to that of Bonaventure and personally camped on her land.
 Two of his officers boarded in her home.
-Mrs. Bowen herself directed Pulaski's burial, supposedly at night to deter grave robbers.
-Successive generations of the Bowen family kept up the grave.17
+Mrs. Bowen directed Pulaski's burial, supposedly at night to deter grave robbers.
+Successive generations of the Bowen family kept up the grave.25

-In 1825, during his return to the United States, Lafayette laid the cornerstone to Savannah's Pulaski monument in Chippewa Square.
+In 1825, during his acclaimed return to the United States, the Marquis de Lafayette laid the cornerstone to Savannah's Pulaski monument in Chippewa Square.
 Before his death in 1834, Lafayette told Polish historian Leonard Chodzko the location of Pulaski's grave.
-In doing so, he confirms the initial burial at Greenwich Plantation: "Pulaski was buried in a garden under a palm tree, on the plantation belonging to the Beecroft family, in the area of Greenwich."18 Beecroft was the married name of Jane Bowen's daughter Elizabeth Ann.19
+In doing so, he confirms the initial burial at Greenwich Plantation: "Pulaski was buried in a garden under a palm tree, on the plantation belonging to the Beecroft family, in the area of Greenwich."26 Beecroft was the married name of Jane Bowen's daughter Elizabeth Ann.

 The First Reburial

-In 1853, in preparation for a new Savannah Pulaski monument, this one an obelisk in Monterey Square, Jane Bowen’s grandson, Major William Bowen, opened Pulaski’s grave at Greenwich Plantation.
+In 1853, in preparation for Savannah's new Pulaski monument, this one an obelisk in Monterey Square, Jane Bowen’s grandson, Major William Bowen, opened Pulaski’s grave at Greenwich Plantation.
 At this time, Bowen had the exhumed remains sent to the Savannah Medical College for examination.
-In 1853, all that the forensics team could do was to confirm that the bones belonged to a "man of medium build who died in the prime of life."
-The committee for the Pulaski Memorial was sufficiently satisfied, so they approved the remains for reinterment in the Memorial.20 Contents of the grave, including about 80% of Pulaski's skeleton and remnants of the pine coffin and its nails, were transferred to an iron box, onto which was etched Pulaski's name.
-Bowen arranged for both the iron box and the original 1825 cornerstone to be quietly placed inside the vault of the new Pulaski monument in Monterey Square.21
+At that time, all that the forensics team could do was to confirm that the bones belonged to a "man of medium build who died in the prime of life."
+The committee for the Pulaski Memorial was sufficiently satisfied, so they approved the remains for re-interment under the Memorial.27 Contents of the grave, including about 80% of Pulaski's skeleton and remnants of the pine coffin and its nails, were transferred to an iron box, onto which was etched Pulaski's name.
+Bowen arranged for both the iron box and the original 1825 cornerstone to be quietly placed inside the vault of the new Pulaski monument in Monterey Square.28

 The Discovery of a Lost Hero

-In 1996, more than 140 years later, during a much-needed restoration of the Pulaski Monument, the iron box, unknown or long forgotten, was discovered.
+In 1996, more than 140 years later, during a much-needed restoration of the Pulaski Monument, the long-forgotten iron box was discovered.
 Etched into a plate on the box was the name “Brigadier General Cassimer Pulaski.”
-Dr. Karen Burns, a forensic anthropologist with the University of Georgia, Chatham County (Georgia) Coroner Dr. James Metts, and James Wermouth, an archaeologist from Newport, Rhode Island were involved in the exhumation.
-22
+Dr. Karen Burns, a forensic anthropologist with the University of Georgia, Chatham County (Georgia) Coroner Dr. James Metts, and James Wermouth, an archaeologist from Newport, Rhode Island, were involved in the exhumation.
+29

 Among evidence of a coffin burial, an intact skull and skeleton were retrieved.
-Upon forensic examination, the skull and skeleton proved to be that of a man of Pulaski's size, ethnic background, and showing evidence of Pulaski's known injuries.
-Bone patterns were consistent with life on a horse.23 Unfortunately, upon exhumation, authorities realized that such relics as Pulaski's uniform buttons and rosary beads had gone missing between the first exhumation and the first reburial.
+Upon forensic examination, the skull and skeleton proved to be that of a person of Pulaski's size, ethnic background, and showing evidence of Pulaski's known injuries.
+Bone patterns were consistent with life on a horse.30 Unfortunately, upon exhumation, authorities realized that such relics as Pulaski's uniform buttons and rosary beads had gone missing between the first exhumation and the first reburial.
 Despite possessing a full set of teeth at the time of death, Pulaski's remains only included molars.
-Clearly, some souvenir hunters were amid the Major Bowen's team.
+Clearly, some souvenir hunters were among Major Bowen's team.
 After eight years of on-going forensic investigation, DNA information was inconclusive.
-However, most scholars now believe that Pulaski was indeed originally buried at Greenwich and moved to the Monterey monument.24, 25
+However, most scholars now believe that Pulaski was originally buried at Greenwich and moved to the Monterey Square monument.27, 28

 In a city already known for ghostly presences, poor Pulaski wasn't laid at rest again until 2005.
 The final touches included a new white marble crypt that was installed in front of the monument.
-The 2005 reinterment of Pulaski's remains included a week's worth of ceremony leading up to the official Military and Religious Funeral on October 9, exactly 226 years from the day he was mortally wounded.
-This time, instead of a crude pine casket or an iron box, Pulaski was laid to rest in a white oak casket from Poland.
-Among the dignitaries were Poland's Undersecretary of State Andrzej Majkowski, 12 Polish horseback riders from a ceremonial-parade unit, and several Polish veterans from the September 1939 Defensive Campaign.
-Bishop General Tadeusz Ploski, chief of the Polish Army Chaplains, was part of the delegation.
-From Washington, D.C., Poland's Ambassador to the U.S., Janusz Reiter, and military attaché General Kazimierz Sikorski, were in attendance, among others.
-A contingent from Pulaski's birthplace of Warka were Iwona Stefaniak, the Pulaski Museum Director; Miroslaw Maliszewski, Grojec County Administrator; Teresa Knyzio, President of Warka City Council; and Jolanta Kazimierska, Director of the Warka Brewery.
+To make up for the nine-year delay in re-interment, the 2005 burial of Pulaski's remains was a Big Deal, including a week's worth of ceremonies leading up to the official Military and Religious Funeral on October 9, exactly 226 years from the day he was mortally wounded.
+This time, instead of a crude pine casket or an iron box, Pulaski was laid to rest in a white oak casket from donated from families in Poland.
+The dignitaries in attendance included Poland's Undersecretary of State Andrzej Majkowski, twelve Polish cavalry members of a ceremonial-parade unit on horseback, and several Polish veterans from the September 1939 Defensive Campaign.
+Bishop General Tadeusz Ploski, chief of the Polish Army Chaplains, joined the delegation.
+From Washington, D.C., Poland's Ambassador to the U.S., Janusz Reiter, and military attaché General Kazimierz Sikorski, attended the ceremonies.
+A contingent from Pulaski's birthplace of Warka also joined the week's events, including Iwona Stefaniak, the Pulaski Museum Director; Miroslaw Maliszewski, Grojec County Administrator; Teresa Knyzio, President of Warka City Council; and Jolanta Kazimierska, Director of the Warka Brewery.

-Revolutionary war re-enactors and patriotic groups marched, to fife and drum, to the nearby battlefield where a replica rampart had been erected.
-There, after a speaker recounted the course of the battle, wreaths were placed.
-A cannon shot sounded in salute to those who like Pulaski, gave their lives to the cause of American Independence.
+American Revolutionary war re-enactors and patriotic groups marched to fife and drum to the nearby battlefield where a replica rampart had been erected.
+A speaker recounted the course of the battle, and dignitaries placed memorial wreaths.
+A cannon shot saluted those who, like Pulaski, gave their lives to the cause of American Independence.
 A memorial Mass at St. John the Baptist Cathedral followed, conducted mainly in Polish by Bishop Ploski.

-During the Mass, a number of units assembled on Abercorn Street and on the steps leading to the church, including a US Army color guard, an infantry unit that was to fire a salute at the grave, sailors from the USS Roosevelt, the Knights of Columbus, the Pulaski Cadets, the Polish riders (with five on horseback), the September 1939 Defensive Campaign from Poland, and a military burial detail in 19th-century uniforms from Arlington National Cemetery.
-Their four white draft horses pulled a caisson that held Pulaski's casket.
-A riderless horse was included to memorialize the fallen General.
+During the Mass, a number of units assembled on Abercorn Street and on the steps leading to the church, including a US Army color guard, sailors from the USS Roosevelt, the Pulaski Cadets, the Polish cavalry unit (with five on horseback), the September 1939 Polish Defensive Campaign veterans, and a military burial detail in 19th-century uniforms from Arlington National Cemetery.
+Four white draft horses pulled a caisson holding Pulaski's casket.
+Per military tradition, a riderless horse symbolized the fallen general.
 The casket was placed on a catafalque on the steps of the Cathedral where it remained throughout the mass, guarded by sailors from the USS Roosevelt.

-Following the funeral Mass, the procession made toward Monterey Square.
-The splendid sight--with flags, horses, uniforms, and flowers--wound its way over nearly twenty-two blocks and was a fitting tribute to the fallen 34-year-old (plus 226 years) Polish war hero.
+Following the funeral Mass, the procession paraded toward Monterey Square.
+The splendid sight -- with flags, horses, uniforms, and flowers -- wound its way through nearly twenty-two blocks and was a fitting tribute to the fallen 34-year-old (plus 226 years) Polish general.

-Upon reaching the monument at Monterey Square, Ploski began Pulaski's first (and hopefully, final) ceremony of Christian Burial.
-He was assisted by an Anglican priest, a member of the Savannah Masonic Lodge, and the Rabbi from the nearby synagogue.
+Upon reaching the monument at Monterey Square, Bishop General Ploski began Pulaski's first (and hopefully final) ceremony of Christian Burial.
+He was assisted by an Anglican priest, a member of the Savannah Masonic Lodge, and a Rabbi from the nearby synagogue.
 With the casket in the crypt chamber, the ceremony concluded, a 21-gun salute was fired, and Taps were sounded.

 Pulaski's Significance to Chicago